 - Letter of Intent: Applicants must submit, in their own handwriting, a letter of intent explaining why they desire to join the Junior Mensa Honor Society.

-Applications will be reviewed by the Mensa Honor Society Selection Committee, and applicants will be notified of their admission to the society within eight weeks.
-Applications will be accepted year-round.
+Applications are reviewed by the Mensa Honor Society Selection Committee, and applicants will be notified of their admission to the society within eight weeks.
+Applications are accepted year-round.

 During the application process, the selection committee may request further information or clarification from applicants.
 Failure to provide additional information will be grounds for rejection of the application.
 If an application is rejected for any reason, the candidate may re-apply after a six-month waiting period.

 Membership in the society will remain in effect so long as society members are active members of Mensa and submit a renewal application between Aug.
 25 and Sept.
 15, providing evidence of the annual service, scholarship, and participation requirements.
 Renewals are the responsibility of the member.